-"I've worked in Whangarei and Northland New Zealand for 15 years.
-In that time I've created many pieces both large and small"
+"I've worked in Whangarei and Northland for 15 years.
+In that time I've created many pieces both large and small."

-Whakairo rakau is the Maori art of woodcarving has been a cultural vessel for centuries.
-The unique designs, and patterns and their meanings tell the tales of Maori history.
+Whakairo rakau is the Maori art of woodcarving and has been a cultural vessel for centuries.
+The unique designs and patterns of carving, and their meanings, are a way of telling Maori history.

 Jo was first apprenticed to Allan Nopera (Ngati Whatua/Ngati Kahu).
 He later moved to Hikurangi near Whangarei with a view to learning under a new kaiako (teacher) and teaching new apprentices.
 Jo eventually met Peter Kraus who became his sponsor for a year.
 In 2007, Peter asked him to return to the Purerua peninsular in Kerikeri (Ngati Rehia) where he carved a Tane Te Waiora from a 4.5m macrocarpa stump.
 Jo later worked with Shane Whatarau (Ngati Hau), including carving his whare tupuna (ancestral meeting house).